-Peace Corps Fellows Cohort: NY State Transitional B: Students with Disabilities 1-6 NY State Transitional B: Childhood 1-6

-These programs are designed for individuals who do not already hold New York State (NYS) initial or professional certification as a teacher of students with disabilities.
-All programs prepare pre-service teachers to work with students with disabilities in inclusive and specialized settings.
-Through coursework and practicum experiences, the programs foster the acquisition of the broad-based knowledge and skills needed to provide effective educational programs for students with the full range of learning and behavior characteristics.
+Peace Corps Fellows Cohort: NY State Transitional B: Students with Disabilities 1-6 NY State Transitional B: Childhood 1-6 programs foster the acquisition of the broad-based knowledge and skills needed to provide effective educational programs for students with the full range of learning and behavior characteristics.
 In addition, the programs provide specialized preparation in working with children with Intellectual Disability and/or Autism Spectrum Disorder at specific age levels.
 This is accomplished through required coursework in general education content areas and psychology as well as a special education core including coursework and a variety of fieldwork experiences.
 In addition, specialized coursework and practicum experiences are provided that focus on students with Intellectual Disability and Autism Spectrum Disorder.
-The programs are fully aligned with the NYS Learning Standards.
+The programs are fully aligned with the NYS Learning Standards